saboyle/asyncio-pg-nats-bridge/README.md

 * Use PipelineDb (https://www.pipelinedb.com/) or plug in to enable streaming continuuos queries / aggregates to be used to generate a CEP stream into NATS.

 ## To demonstrate
-1. Run docker image.
+1. Run NATS docker image.
-2. Run postgres image and initialise database.
+2. Run Postgres docker image and initialise database.
 3. Run the wiretap to emit received notification messages.
 4. Run the simulator to generate test messages.